AVI8R13/bot/README.md

    - Once your token has been revealed, click "Copy Token" to copy it to your clipboard.

 4. Replace the Token Variable:

    - In your project code, find the variable `BOT_TOKEN` and replace it with your bot's token.
    - Alternatively, you can create a `.env` file in your project directory with the following content:
      `BOT_TOKEN="your_token"`, which is much more secure than storing it in the `client.py` file.

+5. Run the bot:
+   - Run the `client.py` file in your ide/text editor of choice
+   - If you've set up the bot correctl, you should see 'Client is running!' in your terminal.

 ## Prerequisites